-Lecture-based e-learning is a lecture on the computer, supported by screen topic titles, text bullets and graphics.
-It could be a recorded video of a lecture or a presentation to which a lecturer's audio track has been added and synched.
-The narration text appears only as subtitles and in speaker notes.
+Lecture-based e-learning brings classroom teaching to the computer, enhanced by screen topic titles, text bullets, graphics and subtitles.
+It could be a recorded video of a lecture or an animated presentation to which a lecturer's audio track has been recorded, added and synched.
+The narration text appears in the speaker notes where it can be read and reviewed.

-Book-based e-learning is a book on the computer, supported by graphics and navigation aids.
-The text appears on the screen usually without audio except that screen-reading software like JAWS is added to read the book aloud if needed.
+Text-based e-learning provides a textbook on the computer, supported by graphics and navigation aids.
+The text appears on the screen, usually without audio.
+Software that reads screen text aloud like JAWS is added to comply with Section 508.

-There are many reasons why this is true:
+There are many reasons why lecture-based e-learning is better:

-- The lecturer elaborates on the subject, brings relevant examples to illustrate it, and connects it to prior knowledge
+- The lecturer elaborates on the subject, presents the background, brings relevant examples to illustrate it, and connects it to prior knowledge

 - The lecturer delivers much more content.
 A two minute slide can have 300 spoken words but not more than 50 words of readable text.

 - The lecturer's voice captures the learner's attention, sets a pace and motivates learning.

 - The lecturer uses phrasing and articulation in his speech to bring out the exact meaning of the material in a way that text cannot do.

 - The lecturer emphasizes what is important to know about the subject and what can be ignored.

 Speech-Over overcomes the constraints of time and cost of voice recording in lecture-based e-learning: